Guide to Enterprise Data Encryption and Protection Solutions22 Mar 2020 | Michael Waksman

 In some cases, you might want to encrypt a specific sensitive piece of data; this often includes things like credit cards, social security numbers and other official IDs.
 Luckily, most database management systems (DBMS) provide this functionality, but you need to make sure it is enabled as needed.

 While encryption of data-at-rest is a critical last line of defense, it’s not enough.
 Data must still be delivered to those who need it.
 Be aware, your data could easily pass through a compromised server, with the data being checked and potentially copied.
-To keep others away from your sensitive files, encryption is necessary to protect not just text, but also voice, video and metadata.
+To keep others away from your sensitive data in transit, encryption is necessary to protect not just text, but also voice, video and metadata.

 - Encryption Online